-Today, sparkling water is making a resurgence, in fact, it is taking grocery shelves by storm.
-Previously, San Pellegrino could be found here or there, now a myriad of brands have jumped on board adding hints of flavor as a soda substitute for our Coke addicted society.
+Today, it is making a resurgence, in fact, it is taking grocery shelves by storm.
+Previously, San Pellegrino could be found here or there, now more brands have jumped on board adding hints of flavor as a soda substitute for our Coke addicted society.

 Sparkling water can provide the fizz you crave while helping you meet your daily hydration needs.
-When poured over ice, flavored, or infused with fruit, sparkling water can be just as satisfying as a soda.
+When poured over ice, flavored, or infused with fruit, this bubbly water can be just as satisfying as a soda.
 This alternative provides an excellent stepping stone in between pop and still water which is just too bland for some drinkers.
-Also, there is a myriad of health benefits associated with drinking sparkling water:
+But, you are probably wondering, is sparkling water good for me?
+There are a myriad of health benefits associated with drinking sparkling water:

 There are misnomers traveling around cyberspace regarding carbonated water.
 As mentioned above, soda can eat away at the enamel on your teeth and the calcium in your bones, some believe that all carbonated beverages have this same effect.
 It is true, sparkling water is more acidic than plain ol’ still water but, nowhere near the levels of soda.
 It has been estimated that when drinking sparkling water instead, you can reduce the effects by 100 times.
 On top of that only cola has been associated with low bone densities.